olw-2001/unity-procedural/README.md

 The map was intended to be infinite via a chunk system, but this was not implemented due to time.
 The levels are a fixed size.

+The levels and their mesh colliders **do not re-generate in-game.** If you want to generate a new level, it has to be done in the editor, and the mesh collider component needs to be removed and added to reset the collision.

 ## Running the game
 This project does not require much computational power, so the resources required should be very low. **The exact requirements are not known**